githubuser-e/Roblox-Account-manager/README.md

 1. # Doesnt start up roblox when i run Multiclient!
-ANSWER: you need to configure ur roblox location orrrrrrr u can just use auto decect version
+ANSWER: you need to configure ur roblox location orrrrrrr u can just use auto detect version

 2. # is it safe?
 ANSWER: yes it is fully open source lol